metriczulu/pyspark_log_reg_model/README.md

 This repository contains three files:  this README.md, the dataset used, the notebook containing the EDA and model building pipeline, and the required writeup for the assignment.

 The notebook is decently large.
+For some reason, github doesn't properly display the HTML table outlining the variables in the notebook.
+This table is displayed properly in Jupyter Notebook itself and through nbviewer.
 If you have issues viewing it through github, a link to it on nbviewer is available [here](https://nbviewer.jupyter.org/github/metriczulu/pyspark_log_reg_model/blob/master/lowbirthweight_notebook.ipynb)

 ## Problem Statement